vistadataproject/documents/README.md

 * A one-year research and discovery proof-of-concept.
 * A data-centric approach to VISTA data (not a code-centric approach).
 * A web-standards approach to exposing and managing data (not a VA or VISTA-specific approach).
-* The prototype will be implemented exclusively with Javascript and web technologies (not legacy MUMPS).
+* The prototype will be implemented exclusively with Javascript and web technologies (not MUMPS).

 __What this project is not:__